SAP-archive/karydia/docs/manualInstallation.md

 # Install karydia by hand
-It is possible to install karydia manually without the need of Helm and Tiller.
+It is possible to install karydia manually without the need of Tiller.
 This process is quite more complex and needs patience.
-If you just want to install karydia have a look at the [installation with Helm](../install/README.md).
+If you just want to install karydia have a look at the automated [installation with Helm and Tiller](../install/README.md).

 The manual process consists of the following steps:
 - Prepare the manual installation